-Height – from low to 170cm
+- Height – from low to 170cm

-Shoulders – broad, square
+- Shoulders – broad, square

-Arms and legs – long in relation to the body
+- Arms and legs – long in relation to the body

-Palms and feet – large in relation to height (thin and long or square)
+- Palms and feet – large in relation to height (thin and long or square)

-Bust – small or medium (depending on the figure)
+- Bust – small or medium (depending on the figure)

-Waist – straight or slightly curved
+- Waist – straight or slightly curved

-Hips – straight, narrow, boyish
+- Hips – straight, narrow, boyish

-Forearms – Lean, muscular
+- Forearms – lean, muscular

 FLAMBOYANT GAMINE FACE CHARACTERISTICS

-Nose – medium or large
+- Nose – medium or large

-Cheekbones – broad, can be well defined
+- Cheekbones – broad, can be well defined

-Eyes – usually prominent (characteristic of FG)
+- Eyes – usually prominent (characteristic of FG)

-Lips – slightly full or full
+- Lips – slightly full or lush

-Cheeks – thin
+- Cheeks – thin

 Short and wide geometry with sharp or soft edges.
 Broad, slightly coarse forms.
 Sculptural forms.

 Adds brightness and energy to the image.
 Look in the direction of the narrow base of the image and, on the contrary, the broad details for contrast.

 The silhouette is broken and sharp.
 Broken contours and sharp edges.
 Strictly straight or slightly straight lines.

-Since the combination of opposites in the image is excellent, you can take a narrow silhouette as a basis and put on something wide, bright, asymmetrical on top, creating a stylish appearance of broken lines.
+Since the combination of opposites in the image is excellent, you can take a narrow silhouette as a basis and put on something wide, bright, and asymmetrical on top, creating a stylish appearance of broken lines.

-Very coarse and heavy fabric can be found on jackets and other individual elements – but they must be combined with the texture of the opposite quality.
+Very coarse and heavy fabric can be found on jackets and other individual elements – but they must be combined with a texture of the opposite quality.

 Sculptural high necklines, such as a stand-up collar or regular ones, are suitable, but the shape is desirable asymmetric, pointed and precise.

 The hem can be of any length – but in contrast to the top of the garment (e.g. long bottom, short top).
 The short size is usually very fit.

-It is better to choose bright colors.
-And combine them in bold contrast.
+It is better to choose bright colors and combine them in bold contrast.

-Print: Bold and original, vibrant, medium to oversized.
+Print: bold and original, vibrant, medium to oversized.
 Asymmetrical, irregular shapes with solid color contrasts.

 Sometimes a more extended jacket model is possible if worn over very tight clothes, with a short skirt or cropped trousers.

 The shape of the jacket is asymmetrical and irregular.
 Contrasting finishes and geometric details may be present.

 Straight skirts – short and narrow.
 The hem is no longer than the middle of the knee and is often much shorter.

 They can even be significantly shortened.
 Skinny models made from stretch fabrics are also suitable.

 The presence of asymmetry in the cut will also be a good solution.

 Knitwear.
 With an accentuated shoulder line.
 Not long.
 Drawings contain expressive geometry.

 Dresses.
 Short/midi dresses with a clear cut.
 Narrow shape with pointed shoulders or sharp semicircles: asymmetrical details and contrasting trim.

 Good tight skin and flat shape.
-Bright colors, bold patterns, unusual materials.
+Bright colors, bold patterns, and unusual materials.

 Cutting in layers will add freshness.
-There are often short haircuts; long hair can be very forgiven, they need to be styled boldly.
+There are often short haircuts; long hair can be very forgiven.
+They need to be styled boldly.